myst6re/deling/README.md

 0) Download the online installer from https://www.qt.io/download-qt-installer ( remember to click the Download button )
 1) Install Qt with these items checked:
    - **Packages categories:** `Latest release`
-   - **Components:** Uncheck everything and pick only `MSVC 2019 32-bit`
+   - **Components:** Uncheck everything and pick only `MSVC 2019 64-bit`
+2) You can now open the project with Qt Creator

 #### Visual Studio

 > **Please note:**
 >
-> By default Visual Studio will pick the **x86-Release** build configuration, but you can choose any other profile available.
+> By default Visual Studio will pick the **x64-Release** build configuration, but you can choose any other profile available.

 0) **REQUIRED!** Follow the steps to install Qt, if you didn't already
 0) Download the the latest [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) installer